 Generally, ABNs and ACNs (if applicable) must be present on most documents including:

 - Account Statements

-An ABN is a unique 11-digit number given to any business that is undertaking any form of business in Australia.
-It is issued by the Australian Taxation Office (ATO) and its basic function is to allow the government to keep track of your business activity and taxes.
-It also provides as an identifier to other businesses that work you may work with.
-Whether you are a sole trader, a partnership or a company, you will need to register an ABN.
+Your ABN is a unique 11-digit number that identifies your business.
+Every business which operates in Australia will have an ABN.
+The Australian Taxation Office (ATO) provides this number which allows it to keep track of your business activity and taxes.
+It also acts as an identifier for other businesses that work you may work with.
+Whether you are a sole trader, a partnership, or a company, you will need to register an ABN.
 If you don’t, you will be trading illegally.
 You will also need an ABN to register for GST and payroll tax.
 Sole traders and partnerships will cite their ABN and TFN when corresponding with the ATO.

 An Australian Company Number (ACN) is issued specifically if and when you register your business as a company.
 Your ACN is a 9-digit number that is issued by the Australian Securities and Investments Commission (ASIC) .
 Your ACN will serve as an identifier to ASIC for the monitoring of your company activities.
 It also lets the public know your business’s structure.
 Company structures are separate legal entities, meaning that directors will not ordinarily be responsible if the company gets into financial or legal trouble.
 Your ACN should be cited on all important business correspondence.